xan-crypto/CurveZero/README.md

 14 Apr 2022 - CurveZero wins best L2 Dapp in the StarkNet x Encode hackathon<br>
 16 May 2022 - Solved for continuous accrual of interest to LPs<br>
-23 May 2022 - Architecture changed, curve stripping now happens natively on-chain
+23 May 2022 - Architecture changed, curve stripping now happens natively on-chain 04 July 2022 - Frontend and protocol fully live and functional on testnet

 **Our Mantras**:<br>
 Make products that people love<br>